DroidKaigi/conference-app-2017/README.md

 ## Building and Contributing

+If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request (on a branch other than `master`).

 ### Environment Setup

 This app depends on several libraries and plugins so make sure to set them up correctly.